file-format/Docs/en/misc/cdr-crash.md

 8. Time and date of event
 9. Vehicle identification information

-Law enforcement, insurance companies, and accident investigators may use .cdr files to better understand circumstances surrounding a car crash.
+Law enforcement, insurance companies and accident investigators may use .cdr files to better understand circumstances surrounding a car crash.
 Specialized software is typically needed to interpret and analyze data within these files.

 ## Bosch Crash Data Retrieval System Software

 The Bosch Crash Data Retrieval (CDR) System is a specialized software and hardware solution designed for retrieval and analysis of data from event data recorders (EDRs) in vehicles.
-EDRs are commonly referred to as "black boxes" in vehicles, and they record crucial information related to vehicle performance and events leading up to and during a crash.
+EDRs are commonly referred to as "black boxes" in vehicles and they record crucial information related to vehicle performance and events leading up to and during a crash.

 Bosch is one of companies that provides tools and software for accessing and analyzing data from these EDRs.
 The Bosch CDR System is widely used in field of accident reconstruction and automotive forensics.
 It allows experts to extract and interpret data stored in EDRs to gain insights into circumstances of a vehicle crash.

 Some key features and functionalities of Bosch CDR System may include:

-1.  **Data Retrieval:** The software and hardware can interface with a vehicle's EDR to extract data such as vehicle speed, brake usage, airbag deployment, engine RPM, and other important parameters.
+1.  **Data Retrieval:** The software and hardware can interface with a vehicle's EDR to extract data such as vehicle speed, brake usage, airbag deployment, engine RPM and other important parameters.

 2.  **Data Analysis:** The software provides tools to analyze and interpret data retrieved from EDR.
 This can help in understanding events leading up to a crash and impact forces during collision.

 3.  **Report Generation:** The CDR System often allows users to generate reports that summarize findings based on data analysis.
-These reports can be valuable for law enforcement, insurance companies, and accident investigators.
+These reports can be valuable for law enforcement, insurance companies and accident investigators.

 ## How to open CDR file?